- This event has passed.

-Please revisit this page for updates, and feel free reach out to Todd Jensen at firstname.lastname@example.org with any questions.
-Thank you for your interest and patience!
+Please revisit this page for ongoing updates, and feel free reach out to Todd Jensen at firstname.lastname@example.org with any questions.
+Thank you for your interest!

-*Details related to lodging, parking, and the agenda are provided further below.
+*Details related to the agenda are provided further below.
 We will soon post slides, handouts, and video recordings from the Summer Institute.

 Summer Institute on Implementation Science

 Beginning the Conversation on Equity and Implementation Science

 The second annual Summer Institute seeks to share methods and tools for integrating equity and inclusion in implementation science and practice.